Hanna Weinmeister, Jonathan Cohen / La Scintilla

 The origins of the Orchestra La Scintilla Zurich date back toto the Monteverdi cycle at the Zurich Opera in the late 1970s.
 For that cycle, Nikolaus Harnoncourt (1929 – 2016) formed a baroque orchestra / ensemble.
 In parts, it consisted of musicians of the local orchestra (then still part of the Tonhalle Orchestra).
 In addition there were local baroque music specialists, and select musicians from Vienna, such as Harnoncourt’s wife Alice Harnoncourt.
 The ensemble also supported the subsequent performances of Mozart operas under the stage direction of Pierre Ponnelle (1932 – 1988).
 In 1996, finally, “La Scintilla” emerged as an independent ensemble.
 It specializes in historically informed performances of music from the baroque up to the classical period.

 In this concert, the British conductor, cellist, and keyboard artist Jonathan Cohen (*1977, Manchester) was leading “La Scintilla” as guest conductor.
-Jonathan is Artistic Director of “Arcangelo“, Associate Conductor of William Christie’s “Les Arts Florissants“, Artistic Director of the Tetbury Festival, and Artistic Partner of the Saint Paul Chamber Orchestra.
+Jonathan is Artistic Director of “Arcangelo“.
+He is also Associate Conductor of William Christie’s “Les Arts Florissants“.
+In addition, he is Artistic Director of the Tetbury Festival, and Artistic Partner of the Saint Paul Chamber Orchestra.
 Jonathan Cohen also was a founding member of The London Haydn Quartet.
 For more information see also Wikipedia.

-A key component in this concert was the Austrian violinist Hanna Weinmeister, first solo violin of the orchestra of Zurich Opera, Philharmonia Zurich (since 1998).
+A key component in this concert was the Austrian violinist Hanna Weinmeister.
+She is the first solo violinist of the orchestra of Zurich Opera, Philharmonia Zurich (since 1998).
 At the same time, she is concertmaster of the “Orchestra La Scintilla Zurich”.
 She plays the Stradivarius violin “Bennett” from 1692.

 The Opera House as Concert Venue

 So far, from past experience, I have been skeptical about instrumental concert in the Opera House.
-Quite in general, it seems to me that the acoustics of an opera or theater are hardly suited for concerts that don’t focus on singing or on the spoken word.
+Quite in general, it appeared to me that the acoustics of an opera or theater are hardly suited for concerts that don’t focus on singing or on the spoken word.
 Such venues are built for optimum acoustic clarity.
 Therefore, they offer little or no reverberation.
 Some sites try compensating this deficiency by using microphones and electronics to produce artificial reverberation.
 A set of distributed loudspeakers then projects this into the auditorium.
 With very limited, if not questionable success, to the best of my knowledge.